 Brahma Muhurta means the time of the creator.
 You can look at it this way: it is the time when you can create yourself.
 The entire body is in a certain conducive atmosphere, and there is a natural production of what is called melatonin, which is a secretion of the pineal gland.
 We want to make use of this because the pineal gland is secreting at its maximum during Brahma Muhurta, which means you can stabilize your thoughts, emotions, and intentions.
 These ambrosial hours are emphasized as being the best time for meditation and prayer.

-This morning I look out across the green on green of Kauai.
+This morning I thankful to be looking out across the green on green of Kauai (my second home) .
 The roosters are crowing – there a lot of roosters on this island – and the world is soft, the air, the colors, the breeze, and the rain that lightly falling.
 I do feel at peace in the magnificence of the morning light.
-I also feel inspired to create grandest version of myself so can more fully serve others.
+I also feel inspired to create the grandest version of myself so I can more fully serve others.
 I shall meditate my way through some yoga asanas, pranayama, chanting, prayers, and a gentle walk upon the earth.
 This is my way to embrace the new day.

 Who gets up early to discover the moment light begins? ~ Rumi

-I found the following teaching from Kirpal Singh ji Mahara to be a lovely reminder of our own divinity.
+I found the following teaching from Kirpal Singh Maharaji to be a lovely reminder of our own divinity.
 This is the path of yoga for devotion - Bhakti Yoga - Awakening to our Divine nature to live a life of peace, joy and love.

 "O, children of Light, awake!
 You are asleep.
 Being under the control of mind, your attention is diffused into the world and identified with it.
 You are awakened outside and are asleep from within.
 The God-Power is already within you, waiting for you.
 Your true home is the True Home of your Father, that is, of all-consciousness and all wisdom.
 Why are you stuck fast in this material world, in the outside things?
 These are only temporarily given to you.
 The body, being made of matter, is changing every moment of life.
 This is the golden opportunity which has been given to us to realize ourselves, to know ourselves and to know the Controlling Power which is controlling us in the body and is controlling the entire universe.”